 YWCA Spokane is also home to the uniquely collaborative Spokane Family Justice Center which includes YWCA legal advocates, and City and County law enforcement and prosecutors.
 In addition, YWCA Spokane works with local partners to become a community resource for issues of racial and social justice.

-The YMCA of the Inland Northwest and the YWCA Spokane are partners in a state-of-the-art facility strategically situated near downtown Spokane to serve a range of needs for women, children, and families in our community.
+The YMCA of the Inland Northwest and YWCA Spokane are partners in a state-of-the-art facility strategically situated near downtown Spokane to serve a range of needs for women, children, and families in our community.

 Pioneers for Empowerment